Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Experimental results

-We now focus on a binary version of the MNIST dataset, where the digits from $0$ to $4$ are relabelled as $0$ and those from $5$ to $9$ as $1$.
-The training set is the standard one from MNIST and consists of $m=60000$ images.
-We considered a stochastic network with $n=1200$ hidden nodes and ReLU activation function, initialized as in \eqref{eq:init}.
-Note that in our implementation, the scaling factors $1/\sqrt p$ and $1/\sqrt n$ are absorbed in the hyper-parameters, so that during training, we performed the gradient descent on $\mu^0 = \emme^0/\sqrt p$ and $\mu^1 = \emme^1/\sqrt n$ (the standard deviations are kept fixed).
-We trained the network with six different methods: three of them make use of the Gaussian approximation introduced in the present work, and the remaining three are taken from \cite{dziugaite2017computing} and \cite{perezortiz2020tighter}.
+We now focus on the experiments on a binary version of the MNIST dataset, where the training dataset consisted of $m=60000$ images.
+We considered a stochastic network with $n=1200$ hidden nodes and ReLU activation function, initialised as in \eqref{eq:init}.
+We tried four training methods, based on different training objectives.
+The three ``standard'' PAC-Bayesian procedures used the objectives

-We start by describing the three standard PAC-Bayesian methods.
-The first one is inspired by the approach of \cite{dziugaite2017computing}.
-The network is trained to optimize an objective in the form

-where $L_S(\Q)$ is the expectation under $\Q$ of the empirical cross-entropy loss divided by $\log 2$.
-In the following we will refer to this method as ``S Standard'' (in short ``S std'').\\ The second and third methods are inspired by \cite{perezortiz2020tighter}.
-We will refer to them as ``S Lambda'' (``S lbd'') and ``S Quadratic'' (``S quad''). ``S Lambda'' optimizes the objective

-where $\lambda\in(0,1)$ is a trainable parameter and $L_S(\Q)$ the same as above.
-As in \cite{perezortiz2020tighter}, the training alternates the optimization of the network hyper-parameters with that of $\lambda$.\\ The ``S Quadratic'' optimization objective is

-where $L_S(\Q)$ is again the empirical cross-entropy rescaled by $\log 2$.\\ For all three methods described so far, the network is trained by sampling at each iteration an independent copy of the parameters.

-We compared the performance of the three standard methods above with three Gaussian methods.
-We call ``G Standard'' (``G std'') the method described in Section \ref{sec:PACGauss}: the PAC-Bayes bound \eqref{eq:bound} is directly optimized, choosing as objective

-where $L_S(\Q)$ is the expected empirical 0-1 loss in the Gaussian limit, which for binary classification can be evaluated directly without the need of any sampling.\\ We then trained the network with the methods ``G Lambda'' (``G lbd'') and ``G Quadratic'' (``G quad''), which optimize objectives equivalent to \eqref{eq:objlbd} and \eqref{eq:objquad}, where $L_S(\Q)$ is the expected 0-1 loss (in the Gaussian approximation).

-All of the above methods have been used to train the same stochastic network, initialized as in \eqref{eq:init}.
-We tried two different learning rate (LR) schedules, the first consisting of $10000$ epochs with LR $\eta=10^{-5}$ and the second of $100$ epochs with $\eta=10^{-2}$, followed by $1000$ epochs with $\eta=10^{-3}$ and $5000$ epochs with $\eta=10^{-4}$.
-For all the methods but ``S std'', the multi-LR schedule achieved better results than the single-LR one.

-For the multi-LR schedule, Figure \ref{fig:binmnist} illustrates the evolution during the training of different quantities, evaluated as if the Gaussian approximation was exact.
-The first row shows the expected bound on the true error, given by \eqref{eq:objbound} where $L_S(\Q)$ is always the expected empirical 0-1 loss (in the Gaussian approximation).
-The second row depicts the values of $L_S(\Q)$, whilst the plots in the last row are the $\KL$ penalties $(\KL(\Q\|\PR)+\log\frac{2\sqrt m}{\delta})/m$.